 Talking about ownership…: The symbols for trademark™, copyright ©, and registered trademark ® are as important as the things they represent, which means two things: first, that they have different glyphs in different fonts and are not meant to be replaced by a makeshift version such as ^TM or C.

-You can generally create these symbols in the appropriate height and size if you type (TM), (R), or (C); second, that there’s no need of using both the symbols and the words they represent in the same sentence.
+You can generally create these symbols in the appropriate height and size if you type (TM), (R), or (C); second, that there’s no need to use both the symbols and the words they represent in the same sentence.

 Digital and printed typography are not exactly the same: